 Trump International Hotel and Tower

 The hotel has literally everything you could ever need.
 Hair rubber bands, nail files, razors, lady pads and tampons, shampoos, you can even choose between endless types of skin peelings and creams.
 I started thinking of buying myself another suitcase to fill it up with everything that is free and has Trump’s name on it… just kidding!
-Every day you get a new pair of slippers, the weather forecast and a motivational note.
-There is a shower and a bath in every hotel room’s bathroom.
+Every day you get a new pair of slippers, the weather forecast and motivational note.
 The cleaning lady comes twice per day.
 There is a big fitness room, gender separated sauna and a swimming pool with warm water.
 The hotel staff is extremely kind, always opening doors for you and wishing you a nice day.

 Hop On – Hop Off Bus

 It is nothing like those tour buses we are used to in Europe, it is more similar to those in movies.
 In the USA you get a tour guide who rides on the bus with you around the city and entertains you on the microphone.
 We spent a whole day just driving around, hopping off and on again.
 I love this way of exploring cities but our guide made it even better than ever experienced beforehand.

 It is a famous restaurant franchise but I realised STK stands for “steak” when we have already ordered something to drink.
 I am not a vegetarian but I usually do not eat meat anywhere else but at home.
 Luckily, they were so kind and made me fish.
 If I ever go to STK’s again, it will be because of their most delicious bread I have ever had (I am sorry grandma).
 But it is not going to happen anytime so soon – the price of our one-course dinner was more than 170$.